Terms & Conditions

 (2) The customer must declare termination by way of the customer-account login (https://my.contabo.com) or by means of a text-form declaration (e.g. via fax or email).

-(3) Each party reserves the right to terminate for good cause.
-Good cause particularly is considered given if the customer, despite having received a payment reminder, remains in default of a cardinal payment obligation or in culpable breach of the provisions under Clauses 3, 4, 6 or 7.
+(3) Each party reserves the right to terminate for good cause (without having to observe a notice period).
+Good cause particularly is considered given if the customer, despite having received a payment reminder, remains in default of a cardinal payment obligation or in culpable breach of the provisions of these terms and conditions, especially but not limited to the obligations mentioned under Clauses 3, 4, 6, 7 and/or 9.

 (4) Termination of the contracts concluded between the Provider and the customer will not have any effect on the registration of an internet domain or on the corresponding agreement concluded with the registration organization.
 Insofar as the customer wishes to terminate the registration agreement, the customer must make an express declaration to this effect vis-à-vis the Provider (see Clause 8).